Tesla buys $1.5B in Bitcoin, will accept as payment soon

-NEW YORK (AP) — Tesla has acquired around $1.5 billion in Bitcoin under an investment policy at the electric car maker headed by Elon Musk, and it plans to begin accepting the digital currency as payment for vehicles soon.
+SILVER SPRING, Md.
+(AP) — Tesla has invested around $1.5 billion in Bitcoin and said it plans to begin accepting the digital currency as payment for its high-end vehicles soon.
+The price of Bitcoin soared 15% to above $43,000 Monday morning.

-Bitcoin spiked 14% and appeared to briefly hit a new all-time high.
+Bitcoin rose to $43,863 and briefly hit a new all-time high.
 Shares of Tesla moved higher as well.

 In its fourth-quarter earnings report last month Tesla said it had cash and cash equivalents of $19.4 billion.

-Tesla faces challenges this year from traditional automakers, which are rolling out more electric vehicles.

-Tesla’s meteoric stock price rise has generated big payoffs for Musk, making him one of the world’s richest people.
+Dan Ives of Wedbush Securities said the move gives Tesla “more flexibility to further diversify and maximize returns on its cash.”

+Palo Alto-based Tesla reported its first annual net profit in 2020, and its stock soared to make it the world’s most valuable automaker.
+Tesla joined the S&P 500 late last year and is currently valued at more than $820 billion.

 It’s been a wild ride for Bitcoin since it made its Wall Street debut in December 2017.
-Major futures exchanges rolled out bitcoin futures, pushing it to roughly $19,300, a then-unheard of price for the currency.
-It evaporated quickly in 2018, and by December of that year Bitcoin was worth less than $4,000 a coin.
-Up until the most recent rally, which started in October, Bitcoin generally floated between $5,000 and $10,000.
+Major futures exchanges rolled out bitcoin futures, pushing it to roughly $19,300, a then-unheard-of price for the currency.
+It evaporated quickly in 2018, and by December of that year, Bitcoin was worth less than $4,000 a coin.

+More recently bitcoin rallied from below $11,000 in October and crossed $40,000 for the first time in its history.

 While in the last two years companies have embraced the technology that underlies digital currencies like Bitcoin, a concept known as the blockchain, the actual uses for Bitcoin have not really changed since its rally three years ago.
 It’s still largely used by those distrustful of the banking system, criminals seeking to launder money, and for the most part, as a store of value.